psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 ## Recent Changes

 ### Modularization Implementation (March 2025)

+1. **Phase 5 Planning and Implementation**
+   - Created comprehensive implementation plan for Phase 5
+   - Divided Phase 5 into six sub-phases with clear objectives and deliverables
+   - Established timeline and dependencies for each sub-phase
+   - Identified key tasks and implementation details
+   - Documented risks and mitigation strategies
+   - Created detailed implementation document in to-do/modularization-implementation-phase5.md
+   - Prepared for incremental implementation with continuous testing

 1. **GSXFuelCoordinator Implementation (Phase 4.8)**
    - Created IGSXFuelCoordinator interface with comprehensive fuel management capabilities